-Consultant Ophthalmologist Medical and Surgical Retinal Expert
+Professor Pearce Liverpool Ophthalmologist and Retinal Expert

 An epiretinal membrane is scar tissue that has formed on the eye’s macula, located in the centre of the light-sensitive tissue called the retina.
 The macula provides the sharp, central vision we need for reading, driving, and seeing fine detail.
 An epiretinal membrane can cause blurred and distorted central vision.